 The spread of COVID-19 around the world and in the U.S. has impacted public entities and healthcare providers, creating uncertainties around continuity of operations and the cost to overcome the myriad challenges associated with the crisis.
-Considering this unprecedented event, the federal government is contemplating financial stimuli and emergency grants to assist both the public and private sectors, though the magnitude of such assistance is still unclear.
+Considering this unprecedented event, the federal government provided at least $2 trillion to date in financial stimuli and emergency grants to assist both the public and private sectors, through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.

 Emergency Expenditure Management